 Anna Malaika Nti-Asare-Tubbs

-Anna Nti-Asare is a writer and teacher based out of the Bay Area.
-She recently graduated from the University of Cambridge with her Masters in Multidisciplinary Gender Studies in 2015 after having graduated from Stanford University with her bachelors in Medical Anthropology in 2014 as a member of Phi Beta Kappa.
-Anna is deeply interested in gender and race issues in the US, especially as these relate to youth and popular culture.
-Her opinion pieces have been published by The Huffington Post, For Harriet, and Slant.
-PCTRS is a project that is near to her heart as it unifies both her academic and creative passions and aligns closely with the rest of her mission to support and uplift women of color.
+Anna Nti-Asare is a writer and PhD student.
+She graduated from the University of Cambridge with her Masters in Multidisciplinary Gender Studies in 2015, after having graduated from Stanford University with her bachelors in Medical Anthropology in 2014, as a member of Phi Beta Kappa.
+Anna is deeply interested in gender and race issues in the US, especially as these relate to youth, education, and popular culture.
+She is pursuing her PhD in Sociology at the University of Cambridge as a Gates scholar.
+Her opinion pieces have been published by The Huffington Post, For Harriet, and Darling Magazine.
+Anna loves using PCTRS as a way to support more organizations dedicated to serving women of color.

 Farris Blount III

-Farris Blount III graduated from Stanford University in 2014 with a Bachelors of Art in International Relations.
-He is currently a second year Master of Divinity student at Harvard Divinity School.
-In his spare time, Farris enjoys working with and mentoring youth, reading, and watching basketball and football.
-Farris is excited about this organization and passionate to be a part of it because he believes PCTRS is poised to make a tremendous impact in serving and supporting women of color.
+Farris Blount III is a minister and student living in Boston.
+He graduated from Harvard Divinity School with a Master of Divinity in 2017 and from Stanford University in 2014 with a Bachelor of Arts in International Relations He is currently a first-year PhD student at Boston University School of Theology studying the intersection of belief and practice.
+In his spare time, Farris enjoys working with and mentoring youth, reading, and engaging in discussions around faith and religion.
+Farris is excited about PCTRS and passionate to be a part of the team because he believes the organization has and will continue to have a tremendous impact serving and supporting women of color.